 There is no dedicated function for grouping in XQuery 1.0.
-In order to group data in XQuery 1.0, we need to follow these two steps: (i) create the list of distinct values (grouping keys) by which we want to group our data, and save the result in a sequence variable, and (ii) in the return statement, place the sequence variable from the earlier step and then, use the current value of this variable as an argument for the where clause of the next loop statement.
+In order to group data in XQuery 1.0, we need to follow these two steps:

+1) Create the list of distinct values (grouping keys) by which we want to group our data, and save the result in a sequence variable.

+2) In the return statement, place the sequence variable from the earlier step and then, use the current value of this variable as an argument for the where clause of the next loop statement.
 This statement returns the group element that satisfies the condition of where clause.